TickTeam/guide-tt/ticktick_web_app/how_to_change_password.md

 3.Select “Settings” > “Account”.

-4.Click “Change Password” to enter your current password and a new password.
+4.Click “Change Password” to enter your current password and a new one.